Skip to main content

 6. If You Are Still Dissatisfied

-If your complaint concerns a mediator’s professional conduct and has not been resolved by us, you may escalate it to the Family Mediation Council (FMC), provided the mediator is accredited or registered with them.
+Complaints about mediator professional conduct: If your complaint concerns a mediator's professional conduct and has not been resolved directly with the mediator, you may escalate it to the Family Mediation Council (FMC), provided the mediator is accredited or registered with them.

 Family Mediation Standards Board (FMSB)

-Note: Complaints must usually be made to the FMC within 3 months of our final decision.
+Note: Complaints to the FMC must usually be made within 3 months of attempting resolution with the mediator.

 7. Confidentiality and Record Keeping